sani495/Aoijs-Guide/README.md

 0. Sign in to your discord account.
 1. Click on "New Application" and name your application.
 2. Click on Bot and Add Bot.
+3. Scroll down to Privileged Gateway Intents and enable all intents
-3. Set up your application to your liking.
+4. Set up your application to your liking.
-4. Invite your bot to your server:
+5. Invite your bot to your server:
   - Click on OAuth2
   - Click on URL Generator
   - Under scopes, select "bot" and "applications.commands"